tcolar/goed/Readme.md

 like mouse support or extended colors vary a lot.

 #### Terminal - Linux
-I recommend GnomeTerminal as it has the best support, but Konsole or Lxterminal should work as well.
+I recommend **GnomeTerminal** as it has the best support, but Konsole or Lxterminal should work as well.

 #### Terminal - OSX
-I highly recommend a real mouse(2+ buttons) and using ITerm2, **do not bother wth Term.app** as it has very poor eventing support.
+I highly recommend a real mouse(2+ buttons) and **use ITerm2, do not bother wth Term.app** as it has very poor eventing support.

-For ITerm2 those settingw work best:
+For the best experience, use those **ITerm2 settings**:
-  - Under preferences / pointer, disable right click context menu.
+  - Under preferences / pointer, disable "right click context menu".
-  - Under prefs / profiles / default / terminal set term type to "xterm-256color"
+  - Under preferences / profiles / default / terminal, set term type to "xterm-256color"
+  - Under preferences / profiles / dfeault / text, set a nice TTF mono font (ie: 12pt Monaco)

 #### Terminal frontends
 The eventing support in terminals varies immensely, some don't support mouse